MicrosoftDocs/xamarin-communitytoolkit/docs/views/statelayout.md

 ---

 # StateLayout
 Displaying a specific view when your app is in a specific state is a common pattern throughout any mobile app.
-Examples range from creating loading views to overlay on an entire screen to an individual loader on a subsection of the screen.
-When there's no data to display it's advised create empty state views or when something goes wrong an error state view can be shown.
+Examples range from creating loading views to overlay on the screen, or on a subsection of the screen.
+Empty state views can be created for when there's no data to display, and error state views can be displayed when an error occurs.

 ## Getting started

-The StateLayout control allows the user to turn any layout element like a `Grid` or `StackLayout` into an individual state-aware element.
-Each layout that you make state-aware using the StateLayout attached properties contains a collection of `StateView` objects.
-These can be used as templates for the different states supported by StateLayout.
+The StateLayout control enables the user to turn any layout element like a `Grid` or `StackLayout` into an individual state-aware element.
+Each layout that you make state-aware, using the StateLayout attached properties, contains a collection of `StateView` objects.
+These objects can be used as templates for the different states supported by StateLayout.
 Whenever the `CurrentState` property is set to a value that matches the `State` property of one of the StateViews its contents will be displayed instead of the main content.

 ### LayoutState enumeration